-I feel privileged and happy to be invested with some of the best managers worldwide.
-Ideally, I like to stay invested for as long as possible with minimum turnover – at least many years if not decades – and thereby provide for stable, patient and hopefully understanding money that every manager comes to appreciate.
+I feel privileged to be invested with some of the best managers worldwide.
+I like to stay invested for as long as possible with minimum turnover – at least many years if not decades – and thereby provide for stable, patient and understanding money that every manager comes to appreciate.
 If not, I probably made a mistake in the first place or circumstances changed in an unfavorable and unforeseen way.

 That being said, I am constantly looking for new discoveries.
 Unfortunately, that cannot easily be achieved through a search on Google or Bloomberg.
 I rather stumble across my managers in random fashion and rely on a network of well-informed investors and business partners to point them out to me.
 Sometimes they also find me and I wish that would happen more often.
 So, here is what I am looking for and what I am not looking for:

-I am decidedly unimpressed with size, a large institutional following, complicated processes with lots of boxes and arrows, armies of analysts, overdiversified portfolios, centuries of „accumulated investment experience“, or a senile board of directors for that matter.
-I rather look for analytical skill, independent thinking, authenticity, fairness and a focus on results rather than AuM – preferably, and that is crucial, concentrated in one or a few heads only.
-Don’t try to sell me the idea of collective investment decision making with any great enthusiasm
+I am decidedly unimpressed with size, a large institutional following, complicated processes with lots of boxes and arrows, armies of analysts, overdiversified portfolios, centuries of „accumulated investment experience“ – or a senile board of directors for that matter.
+I rather look for analytical skill, independent thinking, authenticity, fairness and a focus on results rather than AuM – preferably, and that is crucial, concentrated in one or a few individuals only.
+You had better not try to convince me of the grandiose merits of collective investment decision-making – I won’t buy it!

 On the other hand, there is nothing wrong with being small, unknown, unconventional or otherwise „different“ if you are a true investor.
-I don’t necessarily mind if your track record is short since I am not placing too much confidence in time series below 10 years in any event.
+I don’t mind if your track record is short since I am not placing much confidence in time series below 10 years in any event.
 If I like you, your approach and your setup and if I am able to understand what you are trying to tell me I might get very interested.
 If your track record is long and statistically robust, it needs to be superb or you had better demonstrate supernatural salesmanship.